Reviewing TransMedics Group (TMDX) and Its Rivals

 |$126.03 million

-TransMedics Group’s competitors have higher revenue and earnings than TransMedics Group.
-TransMedics Group is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+TransMedics Group’s peers have higher revenue and earnings than TransMedics Group.
+TransMedics Group is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Profitability

-This table compares TransMedics Group and its competitors’ net margins, return on equity and return on assets.
+This table compares TransMedics Group and its peers’ net margins, return on equity and return on assets.

 |